 Everything to know about the Oscars

-Get ready, movie lovers: stars will descend on the Dolby Theatre in Hollywood on March 4 to celebrate the 90th annual Academy Awards.
+Get ready, movie lovers: Stars will descend on the Dolby Theatre in Hollywood on Sunday night to celebrate the 90th annual Academy Awards.

 This year, Guillermo del Toro’s “The Shape of Water” has the most Oscars nominations, leading with 13.
 That’s just short of "All About Eve," ''Titanic" and "La La Land,” which all received a record-setting 14 nods in the past.